TL;DR

 Conversion Tracking audit (quarterly)

-Biggest mistake I see: conversion tracking isn't set up properly, or it's tracking the wrong actions.
+The biggest mistake I see: conversion tracking that isn't set up properly, or that tracks the wrong actions.
 If the algorithm learns on bad data, all optimization is futile.

-- Check all conversions are tagged (Google Tag Manager or gtag.js)
+- Check that all conversions are tagged (Google Tag Manager or gtag.js)

-- Test each conversion manually — make a test transaction/form submission and verify it records
+- Test each conversion manually — run a test transaction or form submission and verify that it records

 - Exclude internal traffic (your office IP) so it doesn't "pollute" your data